Why is it important

 Occupational Safety: We place a strong emphasis on fostering a safety culture by fostering knowledge, raising awareness, and enhancing safety-related skills and capabilities among employees and contractors.
 The company conducts occupational health and safety training, in alignment with legal requirements and offers specialised safety courses tailored to specific job roles.
 Examples include training for confined space entry, electrical work, working at heights, basic first aid, Automated External Defibrillator (AED) usage, and Lock Out Tag Out (LOTO) procedures.
 In addition, we promote Behaviour-Based Safety (BBS) to reinforce safety awareness and encourage safe conduct among all employees.

 Health Promotion: B.Grimm Power recognises that supporting employees’ physical and mental well-being is a key factor in ensuring safe working conditions.
 We conduct annual health assessments tailored to individual job-related risks and regularly evaluate employee health risks.
 Furthermore, we have implemented specialised programmes for employees operating in high-risk areas.
 For instance, personnel assigned to work in confined spaces must undergo a comprehensive pulmonary and respiratory health assessment.
-This process not only certifies their fitness for duty but also serves as a proactive health shield, leveraging diagnostic tools such as chest X-rays to screen for early-stage conditions, including Tuberculosis (TB) and other lung diseases.
+This process not only certifies their fitness for duty but also serves as a proactive health shield, leveraging diagnostic tools such as chest X-rays to screen for early-stage conditions, including Tuberculosis (TB) and other lung diseases to ensure fitness for work.
 To broaden our preventative care, we provide annual influenza vaccinations for all employees, with discounts also available for their families, as this prevention not only helps reduce sick leave rates but also mitigates the risk of outbreaks within the organisation.
 Additionally, we organise health promotion activities, including Safety Week, Walk & Run events, an in-house gym facility, and Sport Day activities to foster a holistic approach to employee well-being.
 For more details, please refer to the "Our People" section.

-Performance 2024
+Performance 2025

 100% certified

-All combined cycle co-generation power plants are certified1 under:
+All combined cycle co-generation power plants are certified 1 under:

 • Occupational Health and Safety Management System (ISO 45001:2018)